Sravanisekhar/Sravanisekhar/README.md

 - 👋 Hi, I’m @Sravanisekhar
-- 👀 I’m interested in Data Analytics,Arteficial Intelligence
+- 👀 Enthusiast in Data Science, AI & ML
-- 🌱 I’m currently learning Data Analytics
+- 🌱 Currently learning and exploring advanced AI techniques
-- ⚡ Fun fact: your plan fails if you fail to plan
+- ⚡ Fun fact: Plans fail if you fail to plan

 <!---
 Sravanisekhar/Sravanisekhar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.